nvs/gem-leaderboards/README.md

 4. Join the leaderboards, then try to make sure your name stays there!

 Results for older Gem TD+ versions are accepted and encouraged, but **only** if they beat the best known time or DPS.
+Also, testing version are **never** eligible for the leaderboards.

 [Discord]: https://discord.gg/PxNNp77